xzy-xyz/xzy-xyz.github.io/study/Imperial_mathematics/year_2/Linear_Algebra_and_Numerical_Analysis/main.md

 #### *The notes are based on the notes and lectures of [Prof. Martin Liebeck](https://www.ma.ic.ac.uk/~mwl/)*

-#### *The notes assume the reader has the knowledge of the first year linear algebra course at Imperial College London.*
+#### *The notes assume the reader had the knowledge of the first year Linear Algebra course at Imperial College London.*

 ### Part I: Matrices